1982 American League Championship Series: Aftermath

 1982 would not be the closest the Angels came to winning a pennant in the 1980s.
-In 1986, the Angels were up 3-1 in the AL Championship Series, leading 5-2 in ninth inning, and within one strike of their first-ever AL pennant.
-Dave Henderson of the opposing Red Sox caught hold of a Donnie Moore forkball and launched a home run into the left field seats to give the Red Sox a momentary, 6-5 lead on the top of the ninth inning.
-The Red Sox would go on to win the game 7-6 in eleven innings and complete the 3-1 series comeback a few days later.
+In 1986, the Angels were up 3–1 in the AL Championship Series, leading 5–2 in ninth inning, and within one strike of their first-ever AL pennant.
+Dave Henderson of the opposing Red Sox caught hold of a Donnie Moore forkball and launched a home run into the left field seats to give the Red Sox a momentary, 6–5 lead in the top of the ninth inning.
+The Red Sox would go on to win the game 7–6 in eleven innings and complete the 3-1 series comeback a few days later.
 It would not be until 2002 when the Angels won a pennant for the first time, on their way to their first World Series in franchise history.

 On that 1986 Angels team was former Brewers' ace Don Sutton, who also joined the 300-win club that season.

 In 2009, Earl Bloom of the Orange County Register named the 1982 Angels as the second best team in franchise history, after the World Series-winning 2002 ballclub.
 The 1982 Angels were 2nd in runs scored, 1st in runs allowed, 2nd in run differential, 2nd in OPS+, and 4th in ERA+.
-It was the only time the Angels posted top five in these categories in franchise history; not even the 2002 championship team reached these numbers.
+It was the only time the Angels posted top five in these categories in franchise history, not even the 2002 championship team reached these numbers.

-This was the Milwaukee Brewers last and only AL pennant, as they moved to the National League in 1998.
-The Brewers have yet to win a pennant since moving to the NL, going 0-3 in the process (2011, 2018 & 2025).
+This was the Milwaukee Brewers first and only AL pennant, as they moved to the National League in 1998.
+The Brewers have yet to win a pennant since moving to the NL, going 0–3 in the process (2011, 2018 & 2025).